-OVERHEAD CONSOLE (IF EQUIPPED)
+OVERHEAD CONSOLE WITHOUT MOON ROOF (IF EQUIPPED)

 The appearance of your vehicle's overhead console will vary according to your option package.
+Some of the features in the overhead console include a storage bin and compass.
+To program the Homelink®, refer to Homelink® Universal Transceiver it this chapter.

-Storage compartment (if equipped)

-Press the OPEN control to open the storage compartment.
+Storage compartment (if equipped): Press the OPEN control to open the storage compartment.
 The door will open slightly and can be moved to full open.